Solar Thermal Installation: What You Need to Know

 1. Getting quotes for solar thermal installation

-It is important to ensure that your installer is MCS registered, as this will ensure that the solar thermal installation has been installed correctly and you will be eligible for the Renewable Heat Incentive payment (more information below).
+It is important to ensure that your installer is MCS registered.
+This will ensure that the solar thermal installation has been installed correctly.

 Planning permission is usually not required unless your property is listed or in a conservation area.